sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 I declared disability.
 I was experiencing PTSD symptoms.
 My workplace at the time didn’t help, and I was in debt to pay for therapy to recover.
 My mom lent me money to cover rent.

-I had failed.
+I had failed and felt cornered.
 My goal had been to build AI to benefit mental health.
 But now I was suffering from mental health issues myself, after I helped my friend indict a sex abuser in a Manhattan courtroom.

-I felt cornered.
 The irony wasn’t lost on me—I was studying this shit!

-So I persisted: I read about treatment plans on [UpToDate](https://www.uptodate.com/contents/unipolar-major-depression-in-adults-choosing-initial-treatment), which I could only access thanks to being employed in a hospital campus.
+So I persisted, using what I knew best: research, the `N=1` kind, with me as the subject.
+I learned about treatment plans on [UpToDate](https://www.uptodate.com/contents/unipolar-major-depression-in-adults-choosing-initial-treatment), which I could only access thanks to being employed in a hospital campus.
 (Doctors at top hospitals frequently use UpToDate learn what the latest research says about health and disease to make clinical decisions.)

 UpToDate taught me about the symptoms of post-traumatic stress disorder I was experiencing.
 I also learned about antidepressants, for what my plan might be should first-line treatment with traditional therapy fail.